-You can help to improve employee engagement
+How to communicate to improve employee engagement

 One way to look at workplace success is to consider it in terms of employee engagement, which is the extent to which workers identify with, are motivated by and are willing to make an extra effort for their employer.
+This is even more important in stressful times such as during the COVID-19 pandemic and the uncertain future it has created for most people.
+This article outlines how you can communicate to improve employee engagement within your organization.

-Positive emotions are facilitated by actions within organizations that support clear outcome expectancies, give basic material support, and encourage individual contribution and fullfilment, a sense of belonging and a chance to progress and learn continuously.
+Positive emotions are facilitated by actions within organizations that support clear outcome expectancies, give basic material support, and encourage individual contribution and fulfillment, a sense of belonging and a chance to progress and learn continuously.
 All of these elements together can be called employee engagement.

 These elements are measured by the simple, but fundamental, 12 statements listed below, which comprise the Gallup Workplace Audit.
 Each statement taps into one of the elements: